kubernetes-sigs/scheduler-plugins/kep/594-resourcepolicy/README.md

 Filter check if the node belongs to an available unit.
 If the node doesn't belong to any unit, we will return success if the strategy is `prefer`, otherwise we will return unschedulable.

+Besides, filter will check if the pods that was scheduled on the unit has already violated the quantity constraint.
+If the number of pods has reach the `maxCount`, all the nodes in unit will be marked unschedulable.

 ##### Score
-If `priority` and `weight` is set in resource policy, we will schedule pod based on `priority` first.
-For units with the same `priority`, we will spread pods based on `weight`.
+If `priority` is set in resource policy, we will schedule pod based on `priority`.
+Default priority is 1, and minimum priority is 1.

 Score calculation details:

-1. calculate priority score, `scorePriority = priority * 20`
+1. calculate priority score, `scorePriority = (priority-1) * 20`, to make sure we give nodes without priority a minimum score.
 2. normalize score

 ##### PostFilter